johnrichter/datadog-examples/examples/infrastructure/containers/kubernetes/mixed-os-cluster/README.md

 - `existingClusterAgent.tokenSecretName`
 - `existingClusterAgent.serviceName`

-# Important distribution-specific configuration options
+# Important deployment-specific configuration options

 For all, but the first chart, these are the critical options that must be changed